 Plastic Surgeons of Alaska is the only medical spa in Anchorage, Mat-Su Valley, and the Kenai Peninsula with board-certified plastic surgeons on staff.

 To schedule an appointment, please call (907) 563-2002 today.

 How Do Dermal Fillers Work?

 Using a fine needle or cannula, your provider injects filler into the areas where volume is needed.
-Using their training and experience, our team of board-certified plastic surgeons use dermal fillers to reverse the signs of aging, softening and improving skin’s appearance to help you look your best.
+Using their training and experience, our plastic surgeons use dermal fillers to reverse the signs of aging, softening and improving skin’s appearance to help you look your best.
 The results are natural looking, and last 6 to 12 months, depending on the area treated.

 What Are Hyaluronic Acid Fillers?

 Hyaluronic acid, a substance found in all living organisms, is a key ingredient in injectable fillers used to correct fine lines and wrinkles in the skin.
 It is one of the components of the skin that gives fullness to the tissues.
 Hyaluronic acid is identical to human HA but is formed in the laboratory: it does not come from animals or humans so allergic reactions are rare and test dosing is not needed.
 Hyaluronic acid is approved by the FDA and has been used since 1996 worldwide.
 It is completely reabsorbed by the body and as such, the results of the injection cannot be considered to be permanent.
 The effects usually last about 6 months.

 Hyaluronic acid injections produce results similar to collagen injections but last about twice as long and have fewer allergic reactions.
 It works differently than BOTOX® Cosmetic (which weakens muscle activity) but may be used in conjunction with BOTOX® to treat stubborn areas.

 Lip injections are a popular treatment option for adults of all ages who want more beautiful lips.

 We use a few different Juvederm® fillers for lip injections, including: